Javier1019/Javier1019/README.md

 ### Javier Nazario - @Javier1019
 I'm a Latin Software Engineer from Aguadilla, Puerto Rico.
 I picked up programmming as a hobby when I was 14 and haven't stopped since.
 Used to study in University of Puerto Rico, Mayaguez as a Software Engineering major.
 Currently studying in the Polytechinc University of Puerto Rico with a major in Computer Science and a minor in Cybersecurity.
-Currently focusing on Machine Learning and Natural Language Processing for a small side project I'm doing to automate a lot of then work I do on a daily basis.
-Cybersecurity Enthusiast at the core, costumer privacy and safety is and will forever be a #1 consern.
+Currently focusing on Machine Learning and Natural Language Processing for a small side project I'm working to automate a lot of the work I do on a daily basis.
+Cybersecurity Enthusiast at the core, costumer privacy and safety is and will forever be a #1 concern.

 ### Graduation Date: November 2022